 We reached France on Friday night and found the camping bursting from its seams.
-There were Germans from corner to corner.
-These long coefs have the effect of collecting a lot more people to the beach compared to shorter ones.
-A lot of Brits and Germans had been enjoying the cruising for two days already by then and the camping was silently snoring as we were putting the tent up.
+There were Germans there, filling the campsite from corner to corner.
+These long coefs collect a lot more people to the beach compared to shorter ones.
+A lot of Brits and Germans had been enjoying the cruising for already two days, and the camping was silently snoring as we were putting the tent up.

-There was another Belgian arriving still after us with his son, so we sat around for a moment talking about things you talk about, when you are expecting to have fun.
-That was also the night when our dear Earth was flying through the cloud of Perseids.
-Since it was so late already, we decided to get to the beach to see the shooting stars.
-We drove our noble steed on the parking at the dune, opened the roof and started looking up to the sky.
+There was another Belgian arriving after us with his son, so we sat around for a moment talking about things you talk about, when you are expecting to have fun.
+It happened also be the night when our dear Earth was flying through the cloud of Perseids.
+Since it was about the right time to see the shooting stars, we decided to get to the beach.
+We drove our noble steed on the parking at the dune, opened the roof and stared up to the sky.
 Weirdly enough, we found ourselves in the middle of a very romantic moment.
 Just sitting there the two of us, looking at the black sky, spotting a shooting star every once in a while.
 We went to sleep with smiles on our faces.

 Finally in the afternoon we had our buggies built and we were rolling them to the beach.
 We were met with a nice stable wind from the west and a large, smooth and dry beach.
 Just about perfect for driving.
 My fingers were tingling while Waffle was spreading out a few of the sails.